 Amanda earned her Doctorate (Ph.D.) in Geography from the University of North Carolina at Greensboro where her research focused on religious and spiritual activities at prominent mountains and water bodies in the Southern Appalachian Mountain region.
 She has a Master of Arts (M.A.) in Geography from Appalachian State University where her thesis was selected as ASU’s entry for submission to the Council of Southern Graduate School’s Master’s Thesis Award in the Social Sciences.
 She received her Bachelor of Science (B.S.) in Natural Resources with a concentration in Soils and Water Systems from North Carolina State University.

 With a focus on discussions and critical thinking for human-environment case studies, she encourages her students to explore their world through the lens of Spiritual Ecology.
-Through understanding religions and belief systems for different cultures, she inspires students to reflect on cross-cultural commonalities and differences in relationship with nature.
+Through understanding religions and belief systems from different cultures, she inspires students to reflect on cross-cultural commonalities and differences in relationship with nature.

 During her doctorate she focused on natural landscapes within the Southern Appalachian region and the spiritual experiences people were having within nature, particularly in public parks.
 Within her research she explored people’s experiences in nature through three different lenses.
 These include the perception of beauty (aesthetic), group and individual rituals and ceremonies (cosmic), and awe and wonder through strong religious or spiritual personal experiences (numinous).
 You can read her dissertation here.